XenosInAHat/open-event-manager/README.md

 Separate events into the mentioned categories.

 ####Next Feature to Implement:
+* **Add edit event link**:
+Allow users to edit event information
+_This is only available to the user who created the event_.
 * **Create guest list for each event**:
 Use database to create list of attendees
 * **Allow users to sign-up/register for events**: